Berengar Fredol the Younger

-Berenguer Fredol, was a former Bishop of Béziers.

 Berengar Fredol the Younger (died 1323), nephew of Berengar Fredol the Elder, was Bishop of Béziers in 1309, Cardinal-Priest of SS.
 Nereo e Achilleo in 1312 and Cardinal-Bishop of Porto in 1317.
 He succeeded his uncle in the post of the dean of the Sacred College in June 1323 and died in Avignon in November of that same year.